 Supplemental Payments to Tennessee Hospitals.
 The Division of TennCare makes supplemental payments to qualifying Tennessee hospitals each quarter to help offset the costs these facilities incur in providing uncompensated care.
-The methodology for distributing these funds is outlined in Attachment H of the TennCare Demonstration Agreement with CMS that was in effect during the October-December 2020 quarter.
-The supplemental payments made during the second quarter of State Fiscal Year 2021 are shown in the table below.
+The supplemental payments made during the third quarter of State Fiscal Year 2021 are shown in the table below.